umputun/tg-spam/README.md

 - `--message.spam=, [$MESSAGE_SPAM]` - message sent to the group when spam detected
 - `--message.dry=, [$MESSAGE_DRY]` - message sent to the group when spam detected in dry mode

 By default, the bot reports back to the group with the message `this is spam` and `this is spam (dry mode)` for dry mode.
 In non-dry mode, the bot will delete the spam message and ban the user permanently.
 It is possible to suppress those reports with `--no-spam-reply, [$NO_SPAM_REPLY]` parameter.

 There are 4 files used by the bot to detect spam:

 - `spam-samples.txt` - list of spam samples.
 Each line in this file is a full text of spam message with removed EOL.
-I.e. the orginal message represented as a single line.
+I.e. the original message represented as a single line.
 EOLs can be replaced by spaces
 - `ham-samples.txt` - list of ham (non-spam) samples.
 Each line in this file is a full text of ham message with removed EOL
 - `exclude-tokens.txt` - list of tokens to exclude from spam detection, usually common words.
 Each line in this file is a single token (word), or a comma-separated list of words in dbl-quotes.
 - `stop-words.txt` - list of stop words to detect spam right away.
 Each line in this file is a single phrase (can be one or more words).
 The bot checks if any of those phrases are present in the message and if so, it marks the message as spam.